-All thermostatic mixing valves are to be located such that a maximum dead leg of 1 metre only is achievable on the blended water supply.

-All thermostatic mixing valves (TMV) must be of a TMV3 standard with fail safe lockable thermostatic mixing valves limiting the temperature to 42° / 43° Celsius.

-Where wash hand basins are adjoining or back to back one TMV shall be installed in accordance with manufacturer's instructions to supply the wash hand basins.
-All TMV must:

-- a.
-Be suitable for the system head pressure available - b.
-Comply with BS EN 1287 for low pressure - c.
-Be suitable for under basin installation - d.
-Provide safe thermostatic shutdown - e.
-Be complete with isolation valves, check valves and easily removable strainers - f.
-Have tamper proof temperature adjustment and lockdown.

-TMVs serving wash hand basins should be selected to give a flow rate of 0.1 l/s at an inlet head of 1.5m.

-All TMVs shall be tested for shut-off in the event of loss of the cold water supply and test certificates included in the handover documentation outlined in Section 33 below.
-TMVs must never be connected to the mains water supply.
+- (a) All thermostatic mixing valves are to be located as close as possible to the point of use such that a maximum dead leg of 1 metre only is achievable on the blended water supply.
+This is to minimise the potential risk of Legionella.
+It is not acceptable to locate the TMV above the ceiling with a single pipe drop to the tap below or above; TMVs must be easily accessible from the room or adjacent room where they are located. - (b) All thermostatic mixing valves (TMV) must be of a TMV3 standard with fail safe lockable thermostatic mixing valves limiting the temperature to 42° / 43° Celsius. - (c) Where wash hand basins are adjoining or back to back one TMV shall be installed in accordance with manufacturer's instructions to supply the wash hand basins. - (d) All TMV must: - Be suitable for the system head pressure available - Comply with BS EN 1287 for low pressure - Be suitable for under basin installation - Provide safe thermostatic shutdown - Be complete with isolation valves, check valves and easily removable strainers - Have tamper proof temperature adjustment and lockdown. - (e) TMVs serving wash hand basins should be selected to give a flow rate of 0.1 l/s at an inlet head of 1.5m. - (f) All TMVs shall be tested for shut-off in the event of loss of the cold water supply and test certificates included in the handover documentation outlined in Section 37 Handover, Training & Demonstration below. - (g) TMVs must never be connected to the mains water supply.

-They must only be connected to the hot water distribution services and cold water distribution services as detailed on the Thermostatic Mixing Valve Installation drawing, RT - TMV - 001 in the appendices to this document.

-A manual mixing tap, where the hot and cold water only mixes on exiting the spout outlet, must only be used with main water so as not to contaminate the mains water supply.

-On all sinks the temperature controlled mixed supply should be taken from the under sink TMV outlet to the hot water inlet on the manual mixer.
-A mains water supply shall be connected to the cold water inlet side on the same manual mixer tap.

-Note that it is possible to obtain percussion taps and TMVs with different pressure drops and if ones with a particularly high pressure drop are specified then they may not work with a gravity system.

-The typical flow rate from a wash hand basin tap is 0.1 litres/sec; this is the same as 6 litres/minute.

-If the pressure drop of a selected thermostatic blending valve is say 0.12 bar (1.2m) and the selected automatic closing tap has a pressure drop of say 0.2 bar (2.0m), then the total pressure drop across the terminal is therefore 1.2m plus 2.0m and equates to 3.2 metres

-This means that the pressure provided by the cold water storage tank must be greater than this plus whatever pressure drop is produced by the distribution pipe work.

-Note the cold water supplies in schools must be gravity based, pumped systems are not permitted as the school WC's must be capable of operating in the event of a power failure.
+- (h) They must only be connected to the hot water distribution services and cold water distribution services as detailed on the Thermostatic Mixing Valve Installation drawing, RT - TMV - 001 in Appendix B to this document. - (i) A manual mixing tap, where the hot and cold water only mixes on exiting the spout outlet, must only be used with main water so as not to contaminate the mains water supply. - (j) On all sinks the temperature controlled mixed supply should be taken from the under sink TMV outlet to the hot water inlet on the manual mixer.
+A mains water supply shall be connected to the cold water inlet side on the same manual mixer tap. - (k) Note that it is possible to obtain percussion taps and TMVs with different pressure drops and if ones with a particularly high pressure drop are specified then they may not work with a gravity system. - (I) The typical flow rate from a wash hand basin tap is 0.1litres/sec; this is the same as 6litres/minute. - (m) If the pressure drop of a selected thermostatic blending valve is say 0.12 bar (1.2m) and the selected automatic closing tap has a pressure drop of say 0.2 bar (2.0m), then the total pressure drop across the terminal is therefore 1.2m plus 2.0m and equates to 3.2 m. - (n) This means that the pressure provided by the cold water storage tank must be greater than this plus whatever pressure drop is produced by the distribution pipe work. - (o) Note the cold water supplies in schools must be gravity based, pumped systems are not permitted as the school WC's must be capable of operating in the event of a power failure.

-16. SANITARY WARE:
+19. SANITARY WARE

-The provision of WCs incorporating concealed cisterns is acceptable provided future maintenance and servicing of the cisterns is not comprised.

-For further information on sanitary ware please refer to TGD - 021.2
+- (a) The provision of WCs incorporating concealed cisterns is acceptable provided future maintenance and servicing of the cisterns is not comprised. - (b) Refer to TGD 021.2 Guidelines & Standards for Sanitary Facilities in Primary Schools for further information on sanitary ware.